sbusso/scrapework/README.md

 Flow:

-- Fetch: retrieve web pages
+1. **Request Handling**: Use the `make_request` method to fetch web pages from `start_urls` with the help of `middlewares`.
-- Extract: parse and extract structured data from pages
+2. **Data Extraction**: Implement the `extract` method to parse and extract structured data from the fetched pages using `HTMLBodyParser` or other custom logic.
-- Process: transform and export the structured data
+3. **Data Processing**: Process and handle the structured data using `handlers` defined in the scraper.
+4. **Reporting**: Generate reports of the scraping process using `reporters`.

 For more details see [Design](docs/Design.md).

-### Spider Configuration
+### Scraper Configuration

 - `start_urls`: A list of URLs to start scraping from.
-- pipelines
+- request middleware to configure the request handling.
-- extractors: comes with various extractors (plain body, smart extractors, markedown.)
+- parsers: comes with various extractors (plain body, smart extractors, markedown.)
-- middlewares: comes with various middlewares
+- handlers: comes with various handlers (log, save to file, save to database.)
+- reporters

 ### Creating a Spider